roura356a/csk/intl.en-US/Quick Start/Advanced operations/Create an application from a private image repository.md

 **Note:**

 You can also create a **private repository Secret** from the command-line interface \(CLI\).
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).

 ## Create an application from the private image repository

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

 2. In the left-side navigation pane, click **Clusters**.

-3. On the Clusters page, find the cluster that you want to manage and click **Details** in the **Actions** column.
+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
+The details page of the cluster appears.

-4. In the left-side navigation pane, click **Workloads**.
+4. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

 5. On the **Workload** page, click the **Deployments** tab.

 6. In the upper-right corner of the **Deployments** tab, click **Create from Template**.

     **Note:** You can also click **Create from Image** to create an application.
-For more information, see [Use an image secret](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Use an image secret.md).
+For more information, see [Create an application by using an image pull secret](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).

 7. Set **Sample Template** to **Custom** and copy the following content to **Template**.